U.S. appeals court sides with transgender student in bathroom case

-Lawyers for Ashton Whitaker, 17, the student behind the lawsuit, praised the decision by the 7th U.S. Circuit Court of Appeals as the first instance of a federal appellate court ruling that transgender students are protected under laws that ban discrimination in education.
+Lawyers for Ashton Whitaker, 17, the transgender student behind the lawsuit, praised the decision by the U.S. Court of Appeals for the Seventh Circuit as the first instance of a federal appeals court ruling that transgender students are protected under laws that ban discrimination in education.

+The school district and Whitaker's high school did not respond to requests for comment.

-It is one of a string of legal battles on behalf of transgender people across the United States over the use of bathrooms in schools and public buildings, which has become a divisive political issue.
+Whitaker's is one of a string of legal battles on behalf of transgender people around the United States over the use of bathrooms in schools and public buildings, which has become one of the more divisive issues between conservatives and liberals in U.S. politics.

-A unanimous three-judge panel of the 7th Circuit Court in Chicago said in its ruling that it agreed with a district court in Wisconsin that Whitaker was likely to face "irreparable harm" if banned from the boys' bathrooms.
+A unanimous three-judge panel of the Seventh Circuit court in Chicago said in their ruling they agreed with a district court in Wisconsin that Whitaker was likely to face "irreparable harm" if banned from the boys' bathrooms.

 The ruling was dismissive of the school district's argument that allowing Whitaker to use the boys' bathrooms might infringe the privacy rights of other students.